billyhawkes/wordpress-vite-template/README.md

 ### Setup

 1. Add folder to WordPress Plugins Folder (/site-folder/app/public/wp-content/plugins)
-2. Activate the plugin in the plugins page
+2. Activate the plugin on the plugin page
 3. Open the plugin page in the sidebar (Should be a pin under 'Template')
 4. Move into the menu folder and run `bun install` and `bun build:watch`
 5. Make changes and refresh the plugin page

+### Known Issues

+-   React/React DOM is bundled twice (once in here and once in WordPress)